 This epic waterfall is a once-in-a-lifetime Ontario roadtrip

 We all know about Niagara Falls, but it's not the only waterfall worth visiting in this province.
-Ontario's second highest waterfall is an entirely different experience, one that's far more secluded where you can focus on the powerful beauty in front of you.
+Ontario's second highest waterfall is an entirely different experience, one that's far more secluded, and where you can focus on the powerful beauty in front of you.

 The underrated Kakabeka Falls are a sublime sight to behold.
-Located in Kakabeka Falls Provincial Park in Northern Ontario, the falls drop 40 metres off a giant cliff and flow into the Kakabeka River, an ancient gorge that contains fossils that are 1.6 million years old.
+Located in Kakabeka Falls Provincial Park in Northern Ontario, the falls drop 40 metres off a giant cliff and flow into the Kaministiquia River, an ancient gorge that contains fossils over 1.6 million years old.

-The site offers year-round viewing of the gorge via a wrap-around platform, which provides a spectacular view of the foliage and surrounding area.
+The site offers year-round viewing of the gorge via a wrap-around platform, which provides a spectacular view of the foliage and the surrounding area.
 As you peer out at the waterfall, it's worth considering the Legend of the Green Mantle, who is rumoured to appear in the mist.

 In addition to the waterfall, Kakabeka is home to some of the finest hiking trails in the province, some of which feature elevated boardwalks with stunning vistas of the gorge and the rugged northern landscape.